tef/remarkable/README.txt

 	- Whitespace sensitive to the point of tears.
 Indents must be 4 spaces in some variants.
 Line continuations are 2 trailing spaces.
 	- Zero tests or specs or grammars.
+        - Great for blog comments.
+Awful for books.

 LaTeX: